bayounetta/futch/README.md

   <a href="https://www.futch.dev">futch.dev</a>
 </h1>

-the source for my website including my blog, project list, and bio

-## 🚀 Quick start
+on the internet, nobody knows you're a feral child raised by possums

-To run locally just `npm i && npm start` then open localhost:8000
+to run locally do a `npm i && npm start` then open `localhost:8000`